The Beige Blues, Colourful, Maximalist, Flamboyant Home

 Tonight’s home tour is a masterpiece in more is more decor.
 Welcome to Michelle from The Beige Blues who uses her interior as chosen therapy.
 I’ve talked about this myself; how I decorate and “faff” as a stress relief, I think many of you who follow me do too.
 A stately Queen Anne Redbrick makes this a fairy tale house with plenty of rooms to indulge Michelle’s love of colour and decorating. read on to find out more.

 My name is Michelle Carder.
 I am a recovering insurance lawyer and breast cancer survivor.
-Explosive color, the compulsive painting (and re-painting) of every square inch of our house, and decorative floofing, futzing and faffing with exuberant flourish are my chosen therapies.
+Explosive colour, the compulsive painting (and re-painting) of every square inch of our house, and decorative floofing, futzing and faffing with exuberant flourish are my chosen therapies.
 My husband is Mike Ochs.
 Mike has a gifted mechanical mind and has built everything from kitchens and computers to component parts for the space shuttle.
 I lack such gifts and therefore exploit his talents on a regular basis in the DIY restoration and remodel of our beautiful, crumbling Queen Anne located in a small Northern Michigan (U.S.) town called Cadillac.

 I have no background or training in interior design, architecture, or anything relevant to the creation of an interior space.
 In fact, I have no idea what I’m doing, but that’s half the reason the blog is funny.